-(2L) This course consists of three primary components: self-assessment, including assessment of the student's interests, aptitudes, and values; job search skills, including learning how and where to look for employment, devising cover letters and a resume, proper completion of employment applications, interview skills, and follow-up techniques; and a series of guest speakers who lecture and answer questions concerning a variety of careers, thereby expanding the student's knowledge about occupations.
+(2L) This course consists of three primary components: self-assessment, including assessment of the student's interests, aptitudes, and values; job search skills, including learning how and where to look for employment, devising cover letters and a resume, proper completion of employment applications, interview skills, and follow-up techniques; and a series of guest speakers who

-HMDV 1300 - On Course (2CR) (2L) Provides students with academic and personal strategies for a successful transition to the college.
+HMDV 1300 - On Course (2CR)

+(2L) Provides students with academic and personal strategies for a successful transition to the college.
 Topics include study skill techniques such as reading, note taking, test taking and organizing and rehearsing study materials.
 Other topics touched on include accepting responsibility, motivation, self-management, interdependence, and self-awareness.
 This course will also introduce students to campus resources.